 If your concern is not addressed or requires escalating, then the NHS England Area Team, CQC, GDC, or Health Education England SW can be contacted.
 Your defence society and your TPD can be useful sources of support in these circumstances.

 Finally please remember your contractual obligations:

-- Employers, Trainers and Foundation Dentists must inform the TPD immediately about any significant events at the practice concerning the FD.
+- Employers, ES and Foundation Dentists must inform the TPD immediately about any significant events at the practice concerning the FD.

 GDC Standards - Principal 8: Raise concerns if patients are at risk:

 Blue guide for satisfactory completion in foundation training

 It is important to remember if you are having personal or professional issues it is best to talk to someone about them, either your Educational Supervisor or a fellow colleague or your scheme Training Programme Director.
 Your scheme TPD is there to help and support.